-Directing credits include An Inspector Calls, Of Mice and Men, Blackadder: The Tudor Years, The 39 Steps.
-Forthcoming shows include A Christmas Carol’, Jeeves and Wooster, Jekyll & Hyde.
+Directing credits include Are You Being Served?, An Inspector Calls, Of Mice and Men, Blackadder: The Tudor Years, The 39 Steps, A Christmas Carol’, Jeeves and Wooster, Jekyll & Hyde, and Porridge.

 Acting credits include Henry Ormonroyd in When We Are Married’, Tubby Wadlow in Hobson’s Choice, Canon Pennefather in Murder on the Nile, Dr Harper/Lt Rooney in Arsenic and Old Lace, Rod in Calendar Girls, George in Who’s Afraid of Virginia Woolf?’, Reg Welsh in Up n Under, Jack Manningham in Gaslight.
 TV credits include Dennis in English, Little John in Robin Hood